 This crochet pattern is free to view online below.
 You also have the option to purchase the ad-free Happy Scrappy Coasters PDF download.
-This includes high quality photographs, plus a separate printer friendly version and is available to purchase for only £1.20
+This includes high-quality photographs, plus a separate printer-friendly version and is available to purchase for just £3.00

 Disclosure: This post contains advertisements and affiliate links.

 You will need some aran/worsted weight yarn for these coasters.
 You can decide whether you want to use mixed colourful scraps, coordinated colours, or just one single colour.

 Each coaster uses less than 15yds/10g of yarn to make.
 To help you check if your scrap pieces of yarn are long enough, I have measured the yarn used for each round.